 Then I print out my work and revise it by hand.
 Revising might be my favorite part of the writing process.
 No matter how good something might seem when it's first written, it just gets better and better with revision.
 I'll take my first printouts through several sets of revision before I end up with what to me is a first draft.
 This draft goes through more revision before it makes it to my editor as the first draft she sees.

 It's always a thrill to begin collaborating with others on a book.
 Until then I've worked almost entirely alone.
 I might share little stories of what I'm doing or what I've learned with family and friends.
 Members of my writing critique group may review early drafts of chapters, too.
-But by and large I keep my work, especially my words, to myself until I'm ready to share them with my publisher.
-By then I've made the work as good as I can without the help of fresh eyes.
-Jennifer Emmett, my editor at the National Geographic Society, brings that fresh perspective to the task.
-She and her colleagues always have good suggestions to offer on how to make my work better.
+But by and large I keep my work, especially my words, to myself until I'm ready to share them with my agent and publishers.
+Editors always have good suggestions to offer on how to make my work better.
 Inevitably there is rewriting to do, and inevitably the text becomes stronger and stronger, closer and closer to becoming worthy of publication.

 Once the text begins to settle into somewhat of a final form, we begin production.
 I go from the solitary life of a writer to the bustle of a virtual office, complete with ringing phones and ping-ponging e-mails.
 Nothing is more satisfying than receiving that first set of page proofs where typeset text merges with illustrations and my project begins to look like a book.
 Then we polish, endlessly it seems at times, until my desk sags under layers of proofs, each one a little bit closer to the finished look of the book.